ICS Symposium 2019

 With advances in computational science, researchers are finding new solutions to major societal problems.
 This one-day conference, hosted by the Institute for CyberScience at Penn State, will focus on innovative computational research across a diverse set of disciplines.
 Come hear nationally renowned speakers and be part of the discussion.

-Faculty, graduate students, industry, and representatives of funding agencies are welcome to attend.
+Faculty, students, industry, and representatives of funding agencies are welcome to attend.
 The symposium aims to connect researchers to potential industry partners, funding agencies, and collaborators.

 Please contact Suzy Unger at email@example.com if you have any questions about the ICS Symposium.